 Tackling such grim topics was a bold and risky move—as was performing the title track on BBC television in the presence of outgoing prime minister Gordon Brown.
-New Yorker pop-music critic Sasha Frere-Jones gave the album a tepid review, contrasting her relatively twee delivery with the grit of earlier Harvey incarnations, but Harvey told me she deliberately crafted her vocal style as a counterpoint to the very heavy stuff she's singing about.
-We also spoke about her rural upbringing, her disastrous first gig, and her dicey relationship with the media.
+New Yorker pop-music critic Sasha Frere-Jones contrasted her somewhat twee vocal delivery with the grit of earlier Harvey incarnations, yet Harvey told me she deliberately crafted this vocal style as a counterpoint to the heavy stuff she's singing about.
+We also spoke about her rural roots, her disastrous first gig, and her dicey relationship with the press.

 Mother Jones: I've been listening to your new album a lot.
 It's quite beautiful.